 - Orders are under advertisers: Orders can only be assigned to teams that their parent advertisers are assigned to.

 - Assignments of users and agencies to orders: Users and agencies can only be assigned to orders as traffickers, salespeople, and so forth, if they're on a team to which the order is assigned.

 - Adding users to teams: If it suits your business needs, you might choose to create team admins.
 Team admins can assign users and objects to their own teams or others.
 For example, a team admin on Team 1 and Team 2 can create a new user and add the user to Team 1, Team 2, both or any other team.
 The team admins could also create a new team and assign users and objects to it.

 - Inventory targeting: Line items can only target ad units (or placements containing ad units) that are assigned to at least one team in common with the order.
 (Run-of-network line items are an exception.)

 - Run-of-network line items: Only users on the "All entities" or "All inventory" team can create run-of-network line items.
 Other users can only create line items that target specific inventory assigned to their teams.
-As a best practice, you can include trusted users in the "All entities" or "All inventory" team, who can run-of-network line items.
+As a best practice, you can include trusted users in the "All entities" or "All inventory" team, who can create run-of-network line items.

 Some entities and functionality in Ad Manager are not restricted by teams.
 These include: